Manuela-Sousa/graphwalker-selenium/README.md

 # GraphWalker_Selenium

-This is a simple example of using GraphWalker with Selenium.
+This is a simple example of using Model-Based Testing tool GraphWalker with Selenium.

 ##### To Tun